dice-group/LIMES/limes-core/manual/user_manual/gui/new_config/create_new_config.md

 * *Graph*: **TODO** what does this actually do???
 * *Page size*: How many pages of the endpoint should be fetched? (-1 = all)

-Let's use `http://dbpedia.org/sparql` as source and target endpoint URL, leaving everything else as is.
+Let's use `http://linkedgeodata.org/sparql` as source and target endpoint URL and leave everything else as is.

 Pressing *Next* gets you to the next step: